What’s Clogging Your Drains and How Can You Unclog Them?

 Preventing Clogged Drains

-You can also regularly maintain your drains by pouring hot water down them on a weekly basis, or by pouring a cup of vinegar down the drain, letting it sit for half an hour and then pouring two quarts of hot water down the drain.“It’s also a good idea to have your home’s plumbing checked regularly for leaks and clogs to avoid a plumbing emeency that could cost more in repairs,” Monell says.
+You can also regularly maintain your drains by pouring hot water down them on a weekly basis, or by pouring a cup of vinegar down the drain, letting it sit for half an hour, and then pour two quarts of hot water down the drain.“It’s also a good idea to have your home’s plumbing checked regularly for leaks and clogs to avoid a plumbing emergency that could cost more in repairs,” Monell says.

 No matter how nice your appliances are, all plumbing fixtures are subject to clogged drain lines.
 Among some of the top culprits are hair, food, grease and oil, soap, and bath toys.
 Should you find your pipes building up with water due to an uncleared pipe, there are a few inexpensive approaches you can utilize before you resort to calling a plumber.